 The 1985 advertisement lists the following part numbers:

 |T-15SC||Momentary with click|

-The photos below are pretty terrible (in part due to how small the switch is) but they should just about give an idea about the design.
-This is the covered version of T-15S, which may have a different series name; these are sample parts that Meryl Miller collected a long time ago.
-One was destroyed in the disassembly attempts, and one remains intact.
+The photos below are not the most detailed (in part due to how small the switch is) but they should give an idea about the design.
+This is the covered version of T-15S, which may have a different subseries name.
+These are sample parts that Meryl Miller collected a long time ago; two have been destroyed in order to depict their internal structure, and one remains intact.

 |Contact rating, DC resistive||1 W max|

 All literature scanned by Bitsavers unless otherwise noted.